 Hawaii is the only state in the US that grows coffee on a commercial scale.
-The Hawaiian coffee is, however, not a famous specialty in coffee shops.
-According to a Hawaiian based coffee expert, Shawn Steiman’ “Hawaii grows amazing coffee.
+However, Hawaiian coffee is not a famous specialty in coffee shops.
+According to a Hawaiian-based coffee expert, Shawn Steiman’ “Hawaii grows amazing coffee.
 Not all coffee is great, however.
 Farmers think it is special because it is costly, but most coffee is not very good.”

 The history of coffee in Hawaii

 In the ’70s and ’80s, attitudes towards coffee quality started to shift due to the rise of the “third wave coffee.”
 Starbucks and the Specialty Coffee Association led to the rise in commercial access to Kona.
-Despite the attitude toward coffee quality leading to a rise on commercial success for Kona, a fraction of Kona producers was satisfied with cashing in the region’s brand name.
+However, despite the attitude toward coffee quality leading to a rise in commercial success for Kona, a fraction of Kona producers was satisfied with cashing in the region’s brand name.